 By Melissa Turek, December 2015

 I always brought my books to work in the event that I had some downtime during the shift.
-And if I didn’t bring my books I could still go online and read posts from my classmates.
-Even though there may not be a lot of this downtime you would be surprised what even ten minutes can accomplish.
+And if I didn’t bring my books, I could still go online and read posts from my classmates.
+Even though there may not be a lot of this downtime, you would be surprised what even ten minutes can accomplish.

 Do you have a long commute to work?
 Or to school?
-If you carpool, on the days you are the passenger bring your book or have engage on your smartphone.
+If you carpool, on the days you are the passenger bring your book or have Engage on your smartphone.
 If you drive, many books have audio portions that you can download and listen to from your smartphone.
 Some professors also do audio/video lectures which would be perfect for you to listen to during a commute.
-You can also bring your book to the doctors or dentist's office; anywhere you may have a long wait is a great place to get in a bit of homework.
+You can also bring your book to the doctor’s or dentist's office; anywhere you may have a long wait is a great place to get in a bit of homework.

 I cannot tell you how many times something I have written in a past class was useful in a current class.
 So always save all your posts, papers, presentations, and PowerPoints because they can be a valuable source of information.
 And it's a time saver as well.

 What I suggest is that the reference list of your peers' posts can be a goldmine of research information.
-If you are having trouble finding research that applies to your topic try seeing what resources your peers used.
-Many times that will point you in the right direction and save you all that time you would spend aimlessly searching the databases.
+If you are having trouble finding research that applies to your topic, try seeing what resources your peers used.
+Oftentimes, that will point you in the right direction and save you all that time you would spend aimlessly searching the databases.

 Being able to multitask will save tons of time.
 Laundry and dishes (if you have a dishwasher) can be done while you are posting away.
 You can even watch your favorite TV shows and work on your posts during the commercials.

 Having the support of your husband and/or children is imperative!
 Make sure your partner is willing to absorb some of the housework and child care responsibilities.
-For example taking the kids out for ice cream and a movie if you have a paper due to give you quiet time.
+For example, taking the kids out for ice cream and a movie if you have a paper due to give you quiet time.

 About the Author

-Melissa is a 39 year old, soon to be graduate of Utica College.
+Melissa is a 39-year-old, soon-to-be graduate of Utica College.
 She lives and works in upstate NY, near Albany.